 - Turn dough out onto generously floured work surface.
 Divide dough in half.
-Press each half into 6-inch round about ½ inch thick.
+Press each half into a 6-inch (15 cm) round, about ½ inch (1.3 cm) thick.
 Cut each round into 6 wedges.

-- Transfer wedges to baking sheet, spacing 1 inch apart.
+- Transfer wedges to the baking sheet, spacing 1 inch (2.5 cm) apart.
 Generously sprinkle sugar on top.

 - Bake scones until pale golden and toothpick inserted into center comes out clean, about 25 minutes.
 Serve scones warm or at room temperature.